leegengyu/vulnhub-box-walkthrough/dc-1.md

 * Running `msfconsole`, I searched for modules pertaining to Drupal: `search drupal`:
 ![](/screenshots/dc-1/msfconsoleSearchResults.jpg)
 * We can either `use exploit/multi/http/drupal_drupageddon` or `use exploit/unix/webapp/drupal_drupalgeddon2`.
+* According to Rapid7, the [former module](https://www.rapid7.com/db/modules/exploit/multi/http/drupal_drupageddon) exploits the Drupal HTTP Parameter Key/Value SQL Injection (aka Drupageddon) in order to achieve a remote shell on the vulnerable instance.
+It was tested against Drupal 7.0 and 7.31 (fixed in 7.32).
+* The [latter module](https://www.rapid7.com/db/modules/exploit/unix/webapp/drupal_drupalgeddon2) exploits a Drupal property injection in the Forms API.
+Drupal 6.x, < 7.58, 8.2.x, < 8.3.9, < 8.4.6, and < 8.5.1 are vulnerable.
 * Whichever module that we use, we would first `show options` to see what module option settings is required of us to set.
 * There are many parameters in both of the modules, but we would only have to edit RHOST (which is left empty initially): `set RHOST 10.0.2.7`.
 * Run show options again to confirm that we have the correct parameters set: